Lady Frances Balfour: Life

 The tenth child of British Liberal politician and Scottish peer George Campbell, 8th Duke of Argyll, and his wife, Lady Elizabeth Sutherland-Leveson-Gower (eldest daughter of the 2nd Duke of Sutherland), she was born at Argyll Lodge in Kensington, London.
 Lady Frances Campbell had a hip joint disease and from early childhood was in constant pain and walked with a limp.
 Her parents were deeply religious and involved in several different campaigns for social reform.
 She reportedly helped with these campaigns as a child, for example by knitting garments to be sent to the children of former slaves after slavery was formally banned by the government within the British territories in 1833.

-In 1879 she married Eustace Balfour, a London-based Scottish architect.
-Eustace's uncle, Lord Salisbury, had three terms as Britain's prime minister.
-Eustace's elder brother, Arthur Balfour, was also a Conservative British prime minister from 1902 to 1905.
-However, in opposition to the Conservative politics of her in-laws, Frances, along with both her parents, supported Liberal statesman William Gladstone and his government when she was a young woman.
+In 1879, she married Eustace Balfour, a London-based Scottish architect.
+Eustace's uncle, Lord Salisbury, had served three terms as Britain's prime minister.
+Her brother-in-law, Arthur Balfour, was also a Conservative British prime minister from 1902 to 1905.
+However, in opposition to the Conservative politics of her husband's family, Balfour, along with both her parents, supported Liberal statesman William Gladstone and his government when she was a young woman.
 Lady Frances Balfour and her husband never overcame these political differences and spent less and less time together.

 Suffrage

-She was the only member of the aristocracy and the only Scot to have a leadership role in the British women's suffrage campaign.
+Balfour was the only member of the aristocracy to have a leadership role in the British women's suffrage campaign.
 She began her work for women's suffrage in 1889, when she became the constitutionalists' main liaison with Parliament.
 In 1897, she became a member of the executive committee of the newly formed National Union of Women's Suffrage Societies (NUWSS), whose President was Mrs. Millicent Garrett Fawcett, and served in this capacity from its inception until some women got the vote in 1918.
 She was also the President of the London Society of Women's Suffrage, the largest single suffrage group in Britain, from 1896 to 1919.
-In addition, She served as President of the Lyceum Club, which rendered services to professional women, from 1903 to 1915.
-When her work for votes for women was almost over, Frances joined the National Council of Women in 1917, and served as president from 1921 to 1923.

-Lady Frances published six books, including her autobiography Ne Obliviscaris (Dinna Forget) and she was joint editor of Women and Progress with Nora Vynne.
+In addition, she served as President of the Lyceum Club, which rendered services to professional women, from 1903 to 1915.
+When her work for votes for women was almost over, Frances joined the National Council of Women in 1917, and served as president from 1921 to 1923.Lady Frances published six books, including her autobiography Ne Obliviscaris (Dinna Forget) and she was joint editor of Women and Progress with Nora Vynne.
 The magazine was dedicated to achieving equal citizen rights for men and women.
 They were happy to see younger women excluded from having the vote, as long as it applied equally to young men as well.
 The magazine appeared to be about to be a success when shortage of funds obliged it to fold in June 1914.
 Today the magazine serves as a good source of early suffragette history.